Squni/TimeTracker/README.md

 ## Description

-Webapp based on API, helps managing tasks and time.
+Web app based on API, helps managing tasks and time.
 It provides user with variety of features to plan tasks and time required to finish them.

 ## Features